 Flexibility and Adaptability

 We would enjoy partnering with you on this important resume writing project.
-For 16 years, our resumes have got results, even in a tight job market.
+For 16 years, the resumes and cover letters we write get results, even in a tight job market.

 Please review the resume writing services we offer.